hashicorp/consul/website/source/docs/agent/options.html.md

     * <a name="enable_additional_node_meta_txt"></a><a href="#enable_additional_node_meta_txt">`enable_additional_node_meta_txt`</a> -
       When set to true, Consul will add TXT records for Node metadata into the Additional section of the DNS responses for several query types such as SRV queries.
-When set to false those records are emitted.
+When set to false those records are not emitted.
 This does not impact the behavior of those same TXT records when they would be added to the Answer section of the response like when querying with type TXT or ANY.
 This defaults to true.